kgashok/filesOCR/preUnit.md

 5. How many symbols did you write on paper?
    Does it match with the count generated by the `hand.c` program?

+## Comand line arguments
+6. When the compiled program (hand.exe) is executed as `hand.exe podcast.txt` it
+    - A. It does not execute
+    - B. Reports the count of characters in podcast.txt
+    - C. It does nothing

+7. When the compile program (hand.exe) is executed as `hand.exe` it
+    - A. Reads the file `hand.txt` and prints the count
+    - B. Complains if the `hand.txt` file does not exists
+    - C. Both of the above